Ototoxic medication

-There is a wide range of ototoxic medications, for example, antibiotics, antimalarials, chemotherapeutic agents, non-steroidal anti-inflammatory drugs (NSAIDs) and loop diuretics.
-While these drugs target on different body systems, they also trigger ototoxicity through different mechanisms, for example, destruction to cellular tissues of inner ear parts and disturbance on auditory nervous system.
+There are a wide range of ototoxic medications, including antibiotics, antimalarials, chemotherapeutic agents, non-steroidal anti-inflammatory drugs (NSAIDs) and loop diuretics.
+While these drugs target different body systems, they also may cause ototoxicity through different mechanisms, such as damage to the cellular tissues of inner ear structures and disturbances of the auditory nervous system.

 Onset of ototoxicity ranges from taking a single dose to long-term usage of the drugs.
 Signs and symptoms of ototoxicity include tinnitus, hearing loss, dizziness and nausea and/or vomiting.
 The diagnosis of medicine-induced ototoxicity is challenging as it usually shows only mild symptoms in early stages.
 Thus, prospective ototoxicity monitoring would be required when patients are using ototoxic medications.
-Fortunately, the majority of ototoxicity cases are reversible by stopping the medication concerned.
+Damage may be permanent or may resolve upon discontinuation of the medication.

 Drugs

 Alcohol is one of the leading substances known to have ototoxic effects.
 A 2023 systematic review and meta-analysis found that alcohol consumption is associated with an increased risk of hearing loss.